How to get your Radio License

 We also aren't talking about CB Radio, which doesn't require a license to use.
 That gets you on a few frequencies but doesn't allow you to use repeaters, and is used for short-distances only.
 Think Smokey and the Bandit!

-There is a Third class, called EXTRA which is for those folks who are really getting into the game.
+There is a Third class, called EXTRA which is for those folks who are really getting into the game, which allows you to use some additional frequencies not allowed by the other classes.
+This is overkill for our purposes.

 If you buy anything with the links we provide on this page we might get a small percentage of the sale from Amazons end.
 For more info click here.